mwojnars/hypertag/core/README_draft.md

 ## Blocks

-Plain-text and markup blocks may contain embedded expressions, like `$x` or `{a+b}`, which are evaluated and replaced with their corresponding values during translation.
-Additionally, the output of a plaintext block is converted to the target language (*escaped*) before insertion to the DOM.
-A runtime-specific *escape function* is used for this purpose.
-For example, `hypertag.HyperHTML` runtime performs HTML-escaping: it replaces characters '<', '>' and '&' with HTML entities (`&amp;` `&gt;` `&lt;`).
-For a different target language, the escape function could perform any other operation that is necessary to convert plain text to a valid string in this language.

 Contents of a text block may span multiple lines.
 The additional lines must be indented more than the first line.
 Sub-indentation is preserved in the output: